 Following the publication of my latest divorce book, Divorce & Splitting Up: Advice From a Top Divorce Lawyer, the eagle-eyed among you may have noticed a couple of changes to this blog’s homepage.
-In addition to the appearance of the front cover of in the blog sidebar, there are links to free downloads at the top and bottom of the homepage:
+In addition to the appearance of the front cover of in the blog sidebar, there are links to free downloads at the top of the homepage:

 Visit the Downloads page, and you will find two free worksheets.
 These were drawn up for readers of the book, and accompany Chapters 17 and 18, which focus upon divorce and finances.
 However I hope that these worksheets will also prove useful to others who are going through the divorce process.